DataDog/integrations-core/ibm_was/README.md

 _Available for Agent versions >6.0_

 Collecting logs is disabled by default in the Datadog Agent.
-To enable it, see [Docker log collection][6].
+To enable it, see [Kubernetes log collection documentation][6].

 | Parameter      | Value                                                |
 | -------------- | ---------------------------------------------------- |